 Classic IgE food allergy

-A classic type I allergy is when the immune system produces specific IgE antibodies (immune globulins of the subclass E).
+A classic type I allergy is when the immune system produces specific IgE antibodies (immunoglobulins of the subclass E).
 These antibodies lead to an immediate allergic reaction.
 The symptoms appear within seconds or minutes: severe swelling, breathing difficulty, rash, itching skin or even anaphylactic shock.

-Someone who has a type I allergy will most probably know which food is causing problems, because the symptoms appear right away.
-Therefore, blood testing is not necessarily needed to identify this kind of allergy.
-IgE tests are mainly performed for confirmation of a type 1 allergy, but an IgE blood test can also be conducted which is a bit less invasive.
+Someone who has a type I allergy will most probably know which food is causing the reactions because the symptoms will appear right away.
+Skin-prick or scratch tests are usually performed for confirmation of a type 1 allergy, but an IgE blood test can also be conducted which is a bit less invasive.

 Delayed IgG food allergy

-A type III food allergy is when the immune system produces specific IgG antibodies (immune globulins of the subclass G).
+A type III food allergy is when the immune system produces specific IgG antibodies (immunoglobulins of the subclass G).
 These antibodies can lead to inflammatory processes.
-The symptoms appear up to three days after the consumption of a trigger food.
+The symptoms can appear up to three days after the consumption of a trigger food.

-It is very difficult to pinpoint which food is giving you the reaction in this case because of the delayed appearance.
-An IgG test helps to localise and limit the suspects, identifying exactly which foods are causing inflammation.
+It is very difficult to pinpoint which food is giving you the reaction in this case because of the delay in symptoms appearing.
+An IgG blood test will help to localise and limit the suspects, identifying exactly which foods are causing inflammation.

 With ImuPro you will only have to avoid foods with elevated IgG antibody values.
 This means that you can maintain a diverse and varied diet and don’t need to restrict yourself unnecessarily.
-You might need to avoid salmon, for instance, but be able to eat all other fish.
+For example, you may need to avoid salmon but be able to eat all other fish.
 After a certain period of avoidance, you may reintroduce one food after the other into your diet and monitor your symptoms.
 This provocation phase is the crucial step to identify your personal “trigger foods”.